Official PageAbout I Filmography I Actor's Resume I Photos I Demo Reel I Social

 Interesting Fact 1: A brother of Svitlana's great-grandmother immigrated to the United States about the age of twenty and settled in San Francisco, California with his Californian wife.
 He kept in touch very closely with the rest of his family in Ukraine.
 State officials were restless trying to figure why this guy kept sending almost weekly letters to an otherwise ordinary, small Ukrainian town for about forty years until he passed away.
 Most letters were arriving with some paragraphs blacked out in ink, partly or entirely.
 Shortly after receiving a letter, the family members in Ukraine would be requested to show up in a state office for questioning each and every time.
 The questions asked were always the same, such as who was this person in San Francisco, how was he related, why was he writing and what was he writing about.
 Some or most of Ukrainian letters written to him did not make it as he mentioned.
 But, he continued writing about his daily life and anything that worried him, anyway.
 Being concerned with whether the family was receiving his mailings, he gave his very last letter to the Russian Astronaut Titov (a big gratitude to him!) during a space conference in California who mailed the envelope to Ukraine directly from Moscow.
 Such an unusual dedication to loved ones was undeniably supported by people around.
 Many families in Ukraine and around the globe that were separated by wars or other circumstances will probably recognize themselves in this incredible story.

 Interesting Fact 2: Svitlana might have been the very first Ukrainian ever that received her Hawaii State ID at the end of 90s.
-On a day of issuing her ID card, Ukraine was missing from a list of countries in the state office records and she was asked to carefully spell the country name to enter it into the state computers for the first time.
-Svitlana might have been the one of very first people ever that were approved to enter Hawaii directly on a visa after extremely thorough background checks and even medical exams.
-Before the end of 90s, Ukrainians were able to enter Hawaii from other states only.
-For quite some time after the end of cold war, no Ukrainians or Russians could come straight to Hawaii for family visits or as tourists because of military bases and respective security policies.
+On a day of issue of her ID card, Ukraine was missing from a list of countries in the state office records.
+She was asked to carefully spell the country name to enter it into the state computers for the very first time.
+Svitlana might have been the one of very first individuals that were approved to enter Hawaii directly on a visa after extremely thorough background checks and even medical exams.
+Before the end of 90s, Ukrainians were able to enter Hawaii from other U.S. states only.
+For quite some time after the end of the cold war, no Ukrainians or Russians could come straight to Hawaii for family visits or as tourists due to a presence of American military bases and respective security policies.

 The same restriction might have been in place for most other nationals and white Americans as well considering that the only white people in Hawaii for the most part were from U.S. military families stationed in Hawaii if we look back into 60s and 70s, for example.
 Such was the case with Svitlana's husband and his military family stationed here that decided to stay.
 It was a little later when Caucasians started settling in Hawaii for good.
 Perhaps, the breaking point was around 1975 with the very last passenger boat to Hawaii, before airplanes started flying to the islands.
 It might explain rather questionable attitude towards white people from some locals in Hawaii or from their visiting female family members from overseas.
 Let's explain this point.